-Hot Mulled Wine – Vin chaud
+Vin chaud: Hot Mulled Wine

-For those folks who say that you should “always use the best wine you can afford, even for cooking”, I’m here to tell you that I can’t imagine anyone in France making vin chaud with anything but inexpensive or leftover wine.
-(I think I’ve mentioned this before, but a sommelier told me the average price paid for a bottle of wine in France is €3,20.)
-Years ago a famous French chef gave me his recipe for vin de pêche (peach leaf wine), and when I asked him which wine he recommended, he said, “Non, non…use the cheapest wine you can find.”
+For those folks who say that you should “always use the best wine you can afford…even for cooking,” I can’t speak for everyone, but I can’t imagine anyone in France making vin chaud with anything but inexpensive wine.
+Years ago a famous French chef gave me his recipe for vin de pêche (peach leaf wine), and when I asked him which wine he recommended, he said, “…use the cheapest wine you can find.
+Just pour that in.”

 Related Links and Posts